Michellem4/Michelle_Portfolio/README.md

 # Project #3 : Spam or Email
-For this project I developed a logistic regression-based classifier to detect spam emails using natural language processing (NLP).
-The project focused on transforming raw email text into meaningful features for accurate classificatio
+For this project I developed a logistic regression-based classifier to distinguish spam from legitimate emails using natural language processing (NLP) techniques.
+The workflow involved text preprocessing, feature engineering, and model tuning on a labeled dataset of 1,000 emails.
+Key features included character and word counts, punctuation usage, HTML content detection, and other structural elements of emails.
+These were used to train and optimize a logistic regression model using GridSearchCV.
+The model achieved strong performance and was evaluated using multiple classification metrics to ensure reliability across different types of email content.

+## Models Used:
+Logistic Regression

+## Results: